-The Johnston City Council approved a new snow ordinance aimed at simplifying parking regulations during snow and/or ice removal operations.
-The changes will improve efficiency and safety for street crews and first responders.
+The City of Johnston's snow ordinance is aimed at simplifying parking regulations during snow and/or ice removal operations.
+Removing vehicles from City streets will improve efficiency and safety for street crews and first responders.
 The City of Johnston may declare a snow ordinance based on several factors including snow, sleet, freezing rain and blowing snow.

 - No parking on a city street, alley or city-owned off-street parking once the snow emergency has been declared.

 - A snow emergency parking ban shall continue from its proclamation through 5:00 p.m. the following day.
 The parking ban may be extended using the same process to enact the original snow emergency if conditions require additional time to clear the snow and/or ice.

 - Vehicles parked on the street during a snow emergency will be ticketed $25 and may be towed.